devrvega/discordGithubBot/README.md

 ## Troubleshooting

 1. Check CloudWatch logs for Lambda function errors
-2. Verify DynamoDB table permissions
+2. Verify Secrets Manager permissions and secret exists
 3. Ensure Discord bot has proper permissions in the server
 4. Verify GitHub webhook is properly configured
 5. Check API Gateway logs for any issues
-6. Verify Secrets Manager permissions and secret exists

 ## Contributing